Etsubdink-Demeke/hello-microverse/README.md

 To run the project, execute the following command:

-  -you can run it in your code editor
+  You can run it in your code editor

 <p align="right">(<a href="#readme-top">back to top</a>)</p>